Skip to content

 All posts

 GigXchange is a UK peer-to-peer live music marketplace I built after 16 years on the circuit watching talent get stuck behind gatekeepers.
 Artists, venues, agents and promoters connect directly, with digital contracts, Stripe escrow and two-way reviews.
-Commission is 0-8% vs ~20% at traditional platforms.
+The platform fee is 0-5% vs around 20% commission at traditional platforms.

 See how it works on for artists, for venues, for agents or for promoters.